neymika/SURF22/README.md

   * Made tau even smaller (1e-6!).
 Saw some interesting results that I want to ask Pan about the next time we meet.
   * Added SVRG implementation script.
 Is not really working as I think it should.
 Going to debug.
   * Comparison of SGD and GD with varying minibatch sizes for unknown homework dataset example.
     * Requires the same package installations as above.
-Also requires the following package AND THE PATH ADDITION AT THE TOP OF THE README
+For parallel calls, requires the following package AND THE PATH ADDITION AT THE TOP OF THE README
       * ```python
         pip3 install ray
         ```
-    * To run file:
+    * To run file with parallel calls:
       * ```python
         python3 unknown.py
+        ```
+    * To run file with sequential calls (Takes longer):
+    * ```python
+      python3 unknown_sequential.py
       ```
   * Write a report very carefully with definitions by Thursday 2AM